samobermiller/Deduper-samobermiller/strategy.md

 - Develop your algorithm using pseudocode:

 * create UMI_list from provided UMI file
-* create empty array (final_list): will hold UMI, position, chrom, strand for each read and will compare future reads for duplicates
+* create empty dictionary (final_list): {()} will hold UMI, position, chrom, strand for each read and will compare future reads for duplicates, don't need value
 * create temporary array (current_spec): will hold current UMI, position, chrom, strand
 * with open sam file:
     * if line starts with "@" (sam file header):